Birth: February 8, 1931

 When he signed his contract with Warner Bros. he celebrated by buying a sports car, the first of four he would buy in the next eighteen months.
 During filming, Warner Bros. decided they wanted to present their new star to the public as a macho heartthrob.
 This was easy since James had started going out with their other new star: actress Pier Angeli.
 It is said that they were in love and that they planned to get married.
 But her Catholic mother did not approve of James and therefore Pier broke up with him.

 After shooting Giant, James bought something he was incredibly excited about: a Porsche Spyder 550.
-He named it ‘The Little Bastard’ and had it painted on the side of the car.
+He named it ‘The Little Bastard’ and had the name painted on the side of the car.
 He was set to play in Somebody Up There Likes Me, a film about boxer Rocky Graziano.
-But he had some time off before filming started and decided to enter a race in Salinas with his new car.
+Since James had some time off before filming started, he decided to enter a race in Salinas with his new car.
 He had a physical exam and the doctor concluded that he was in excellent shape to enter the race.

 On September 30th 1955 James was driving to Salinas for the race.
 A mechanic he had befriended, Rolf Weuterich, would accompany him in the Porsche.
 Bill Hickman, a stuntman, and Sandy Roth, a photographer who was taking pictures for a magazine article, would follow them in a station car.
 Before their drive, James showed his car to his father and uncle and had lunch with them.
 He tried to convince them to go with him to Salinas but they both declined.
 About two hours after they left, James and Hickman were stopped by the police and given a ticket for speeding.

 Less than a month later Rebel Without A Cause was released and became an instant classic.
-Giant was released a year later and is one of the most acclaimed films in history.
-James got a lot of praise for his performance in both films and became an icon.
+Giant was released a year later and is one of the most acclaimed films in movie history.
+James received a lot of praise for his performance in both films and became an icon.